-Compare male deodorants from Norsca, Brut, Nivea, Dove, Rexona, Brut and Lynx on their effectiveness, ease of use, smell, packaging design, value for money and overall satisfaction.
+Compare male deodorants from Nivea, Dove, Rexona, Brut and Lynx on their effectiveness, ease of use, smell, packaging design, value for money and overall satisfaction.

 Deodorant can be one of those things you don’t take much notice of ─ until you’re trying to subtly sniff out whether you’re the culprit of bad BO on a packed train during summer.
 It may be something of a running joke for men to find deodorant under the Christmas tree, but it’s better to be loaded up than to have none at all.